cloudmesh-community/fa18-523-83/project-report/report.md

 make prepare-environment
 ```

-Option B: run smaller command in the right order listed if there is a
+Option B: run smaller commands in the right order listed if there is a
 connection failure during Option A

-To update and upgrade Ubuntu environmen:
+To update and upgrade Ubuntu environment:

 ```
 make update-environment
 ```

-To install other packges:
+To install other packages:

 ```
 make packages-install